 The institution-specific countercyclical capital buffer rate applies to institution-wide total REA.
 The institution's specific buffer add-on amount is calculated as the weighted average of the countercyclical capital buffer rate applicable in jurisdictions in which an institution has private sector credit exposures, multiplied by the total risk exposure amount.

-The calculations of the institution specific buffer rates are displayed in Exhibit 3.5 while Exhibit 3.6 shows combined buffer requirement for Íslandsbanki at year-end 2020 and 2019.
+The calculation of the institution specific countercyclical capital buffer rate is displayed in sheet CCyB2 in the Additional Pillar 3 Disclosures.
+Exhibit 3.6 shows combined buffer requirement for Íslandsbanki at year-end 2021 and 2020.

 The sum of Pillar 1, Pillar 2-R and the combined capital buffers forms the overall capital requirement.